 Here is the problem.

-If your portfolio is relatively small, a 2% investment in each recommended idea may result in you paying very high transaction costs.
+If your portfolio is relatively small, a 2% investment in each idea recommended in the newsletter will result in you paying very high transaction costs.

-For example, if the total amount of money you have available to invest is €50,000, a 2% position, which I normally recommend in the newspaper, is equal to €1,000.
+For example, if the total amount of money you have available to invest is €50,000, a 2% position, which I normally recommend, is equal to €1,000.
 And if your broker, like mine, has a €9.90 minimum brokerage fee your trading costs (before any other costs, like exchange fees) is already 1%.

 And that is for an order inside Germany.
 It gets a lot more expensive if I buy or sell on an exchange outside of Germany.